Last Updated: December 13, 2024

 One of the standard Microsoft Project new project templates has been a residential move project.
 During one move from Atlanta to Tampa, I was on a tight schedule and decided to open the template and plan the move in detail.
 For the first time, I lived in 13 cities and towns and have moved many times; the move went extremely well.

-I attribute the success of this move to planning it out in detail and following the plan.
+I attribute the success of this move to planning it out in detail and simply following the plan.

 If you want to peek at this home move template, select File, New, and then search for home move.
 Click the Home move plan template and then click on the Create icon.
 This will download and open the template in Microsoft Project.